astral-sh/uv/docs/guides/integration/gitlab.md

     run: uv cache prune --ci
 ```

-The `uv cache prune --ci` command is used to reduce the size of the cache and is optimized for CI.
+See the [GitLab caching documentation](https://docs.gitlab.com/ee/ci/caching/) for more details on
-Its effect on performance is dependent on the packages being installed.
+configuring caching.

-!!! tip
+Using `uv cache prune --ci` at the end of the job is recommended to reduce cache size.
+See the [uv

-    If using `uv pip`, use `requirements.txt` instead of `uv.lock` in the cache key.
+cache documentation](../../concepts/cache.md#caching-in-continuous-integration) for more details.

 ## Using `uv pip`

 If using the `uv pip` interface instead of the uv project interface, uv requires a virtual
 environment by default.
 To allow installing packages into the system environment, use the `--system`
-flag on all `uv` invocations or set the `UV_SYSTEM_PYTHON` variable.
+flag on all uv invocations or set the `UV_SYSTEM_PYTHON` variable.

 The `UV_SYSTEM_PYTHON` variable can be defined in at different scopes.
 You can read more about
 how [variables and their precedence works in GitLab here](https://docs.gitlab.com/ee/ci/variables/)